Atlas-OS/docs/docs/getting-started/post-installation/configuration/optional-tweaks.md

 By running the ``Add Idle toggle in context menu.reg``, you can toggle idle on and off from the context menu.

-## :material-tab: Dark Titlebars

-Titlebars are the bars at the top of windows that have the window's name and buttons to close, minimize, and enlarge it.
-By running the ``Enable Dark Mode Titlebars.reg`` file, you can change these from light to dark.
+## :material-file-arrow-up-down: Delivery Optimisation

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

 ## :material-file-find-outline: File Explorer Customization

 This is another folder that lets you change how your default file explorer works.
 Here, we'll talk about each option.

+### Compact View

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

-## :material-folder-outline: Folders in This PC
+### :material-folder-outline: Folders in This PC

 You can change the folders that are shown by default in File Explorer's "This PC" section.
 Run the ``Remove all folders in This PC (default).reg`` or ``Restore all folders in This PC.reg`` files to remove or add all folders from this section.

-## :material-network-outline: Network Navigation Pane

-By running the ``Network Pane.reg`` file, you can enable or disable the network pane.
+### Gallery

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

-## :material-star-outline: Quick Access
+### :material-star-outline: Quick Access

 In File Explorer, there is a section called "Quick Access" that shows you your pinned folders.
 Run the ``Remove Quick Access.reg`` or ``Show Quick Access (default).reg`` files to turn this section on or off.

-## :material-usb-flash-drive-outline: Removable Drives in Sidebar
+### :material-usb-flash-drive-outline: Removable Drives in Sidebar

 Here, you can run the ``Enable Removable Drives in Sidebar.reg`` file to make removable drives show up in the sidebar.